 Tell your healthcare provider if you have ever had hepatitis B. If you have had hepatitis B or are a carrier of hepatitis B virus, receiving this medicine could cause the virus to become an active infection again.
 This may cause serious liver problems including liver failure, and death.

 Tell your healthcare provider if you currently have an infection such as the flu or an open cut or sore, or if you often have infections that come back.
-Also tell your healthcare provider if you are scheduled to have major surgery or any kind of vaccination.
+Also tell your healthcare provider if you have recently had or are scheduled to have major surgery or any kind of vaccination.

 Females of childbearing age: Tell your healthcare provider if you are pregnant or breast-feeding.
 It is not known whether this medicine will harm an unborn baby.
+Use effective birth control while you are receiving this medicine and for 12 months after stopping this medicine.
+Talk with your healthcare provider about effective birth control.
 Do not breast-feed while taking this medicine without your healthcare provider's approval.

 How do I use it?